-Note that in either case, the order in which the regions are processed is undefined by the rules.
+Note that the order in which the regions are processed is undefined by the rules.
 The computer generally does them in the same order every time, but it is up to the wiles of the player to determine (or not) these patterns.
 The order in which units or ships are moved within a region is the order that they appear on a turn report.

 The most important thing distinguishing one character from another in Atlantis is skills.
 The following skills are available: mining, lumberjack, quarrying, hunting, fishing, herb lore, horse training, weaponsmith, armorer, carpenter, building, shipbuilding, entertainment, tactics, combat, riding, crossbow, longbow, stealth, observation, healing, sailing, farming, ranching, camel training, gemcutting, and monster training.
 When a unit possesses a skill, he also has a skill level to go with it.
 Generally, the effectiveness of a skill is directly proportional to the skill level involved, so a unit with level 2 in a skill is twice as good as a unit with level 1 in the same skill.